Lionsberg/old-lionsberg-wiki/Groups/Needs Guild/Needs Guild.md

 The person who creates a need is its stakeholder and recipient.
 Any negotiations, requests for information, assessment of completion and of the owner’s accountability are to be directed to / performed by this person.

 Let’s say that the effort of meeting the conditions of satisfaction are discovered to be impractical.
-The stakeholder can choose to ca
+The stakeholder can choose to cancel the need or restate its conditions of satisfaction.

 Doing this kind of back and forth with vigor allows us to be agile without sacrificing reliability and accountability.
 Perhaps the mechanism is a combination of email and chat room, both of which are recorded in the need.